NotCompsky/rscraper/docs/rscraper-import.1.md

 *FILES*
 :   Name(s) of tables to import with '.csv' appended.
 Tables include `user`, `subreddit`, `tag`, `subreddit2tag`, `tag2category`, `category`, and `user2subreddit_cmnt_count`.

+# PERFORMANCE

+By far the largest import you will have will almost certainly be `user2subreddit_cmnt_count.csv`.
+It should handle e.g. a 200MB CSV import in under a minute, though this will increase (potentially a lot) if there are other processes accessing the rscraper database.

 # EXAMPLES

 *rscraper-import *.csv*